iamr-gh/site/src/content/blog/better-software.md

 ---
-title: 'Next Blog Post'
+title: 'Better Software, Faster'
-pubDate: 2025-12-20
+pubDate: 2025-12-22
-description: 'This is the second post of my new blog.'
+description: 'My goals for all software I write.'
 author: 'Ibrahim Musaddequr Rahman'
-tags: ['performance']
+tags: ['meta']
 ---

 # Better Software, Faster

-I have recently started a [new blog](/hello-world), as a place to showcase and store various projects of mine.
+I have recently started a [new blog](/blog/hello-world), as a place to showcase and store various projects of mine.
 As such, I am starting with my goals for all software I write.

 ## Portability